 Cat owners are responsible for the cost of microchipping and registration.
 Microchipping at a local vet can be between $15 and $20, plus vet fees.

-Registration with NZCAR is a one-off fee of $15.
-This can be done online.
-Most commonly it is done for you at the time of your vet visit or by SPCA/Rescues at the time of adoption.
+Registration with NZCAR is a one-off fee of $15 when you register pets online yourself.
+Most commonly this is done for you at the time of your vet visit (cost will vary) or by SPCA/Rescues at the time of adoption.

 Frequently asked questions

 A microchip is a permanent method of identification.
 The chip is about the same size as a grain of rice and is placed under the skin by a vet by injection.
 It is the same as having an injection.
 Cats tolerate the procedure well.
 Each chip has a unique identification code which can be read by an electronic scanner, similar to a barcode reader.
 The code is recorded alongside the owner's contact details on a national database, the New Zealand Companion Animal Register, maintained by the New Zealand Companion Animal Council.

 There's a one-off fee to register your cat.
 The paperwork and registration are carried out by your vet at the time of microchipping.
 In addition to the microchipping costs the registration fee is $15 when you register pets online yourself.
 This fee is a one-off charge for the life of the cat, and the profits are used to promote animal welfare causes in New Zealand.
 Owners are able to access the database and update their personal details in the event that their phone numbers or address change.